NIWOT'S CHALLENGE

 PRIZE MONEY: HPRS is putting up a $1,000 prize purse to the first individual who acquires Deity status at Niwot's.
 We have never had a 100-mile finisher!

 WARNING: This is NOT a run for beginners or whiners.
-This is an arduous event which includes a large number of off-trail miles.
-Participants are fully expected to be able to navigate using a map and/or compass; or by following another registered participant who can.
-All participants must fully understand that aid is limited, they are for the most part on their own, and they are expected to make S.M.A.R.T. decisions based on their individual limitations.
+It is an arduous event that includes a large number of off-trail miles.
+Participants are fully expected to be able to navigate using a map and/or compass or by following another registered participant who can.
+All participants must fully understand that aid is limited, they are primarily on their own, and they are expected to make S.M.A.R.T. decisions based on their individual limitations.
 No GPS is allowed on the course.
 Phones are permitted for emergency use ONLY.

 As part of preparation for this event, we host numerous "Book Settings" throughout the late winter and into the spring.
 This is so we may place all of the book participants must find "out there" on the course.
 We typically host 5-7 Book Settings in order to get the job done.